Azure/wordpress-linux-appservice/WordPress/wordpress_upgrade_from_other_images.md

 ## Steps for upgrading
 1. Make sure your WordPress code is in **/home/site/wwwroot** path.
 2. Create the following folder **/home/wp-locks** using SCM site (**https://_\<appname\>_.scm.azurewebsites.net/newui**).
-3. Upload [wp_deployment_status.txt](./files/wp_deployment_status.txt) file to /home/wp-locks folder.
+3. Download [wp_deployment_status.txt](./files/wp_deployment_status.txt) file and upload it to /home/wp-locks folder.
 This will prevent re-installation of WordPress and deletion of any old data when you switch to the new image.
 4. Make sure the following Application Settings are present and configured correctly.

     |    Application Setting Name            |  Value   |